jcmf/glulx-strings/README.md

 extract raw text fragments from interactive fiction glulx gblorb Inform

+## wtf is this thing?!
+Plz expln plz!

-Okay, so, maybe you've written a shiny new text adventure game in Inform 7 and sent the .gblorb out to your testers and then accidentally drop your computer over the side of your boat and the backups are a lie and you don't care that much about the game logic but you really want to get all that prose back.
-Or maybe you're playing a text adventure game and you've gotten really invested but you got stuck halfway through and you've been banging your head against it for weeks but there are no hints or they aren't doing it for you and you've broken down and searched everywhere for a walkthrough or a forum thread, anything, nope, crickets.
+Okay, so, maybe you've written a shiny new text adventure game in Inform 7 and sent the `.gblorb` out to your testers and then accidentally drop your computer over the side of your boat and the backups are a lie and you don't care that much about the game logic but you really want to get all that prose back.
+Or maybe you stumbled across an obscure work of interactive fiction and you've gotten really invested but you got stuck halfway through and you've been banging your head against it for weeks but there are no hints or they aren't doing it for you and you've broken down and searched everywhere for a walkthrough or a forum thread, anything, nope, crickets.

-Anyway this thing takes the contents of a gblorb file (containing a Glulx game -- doesn't support Z-machine, sorry) and extracts the text.
-Typically this includes all of the printable text in the game, often including various internal identifiers that might or might not actually be printable but are nonetheless in there so the game can try to emit helpful diagnostics in case it finds itself in an unexpected situation and does not know how else to proceed.
+Anyway this thing takes the contents of a `.gblorb` file (containing a Glulx game -- doesn't support Z-machine, sorry) and extracts the text.
+Typically this includes all of the text visible in the game.
+It may also include various internal identifiers that might or might not actually be theoretically reachable but are nonetheless in there so the game can try to emit helpful diagnostics in case it finds itself in an unexpected situation and does not know how else to proceed.

 [I feel like an example would be helpful.
 Maybe I can come up with one later and stick it here.]

-You would think this would be super easy -- I mean normally when you have a computer program and you want to see the text it contains, you can run something like the `strings` Unix command on it, which mostly just looks through the file for any sequence of 4 or more consecutive printable ASCII characters and shows you those, which is surprisingly effective.
+You would think this would be super easy -- I mean normally when you have a computer program in some non-human-readable form and you want to see the text it contains, you can run something like the `strings` Unix command on it, which mostly just looks through the file for any sequence of 4 or more consecutive printable ASCII characters and shows you those, which is surprisingly effective.
 But for Glulx (and Z-code) this tends not to work, because the text is usually compressed, using a Huffman encoding scheme.
 I guess back in the Infocom days it was important to do this in order to be able to fit more game on a floppy disk, and I assume that the practice has persisted because there was no compelling reason to stop doing it and also because it makes it that much harder to cheat.
 [Erm.
 Sorry about that.]

 Anyway!
 I think the strategy used by this glulx-strings thing you're looking at is interesting -- normally you'd need a disassembler,